Ahmad ibn Ibrahim al-Ghazi: Early years

 Ahmad ibn Ibrahim al-Ghazi was born in 1506 and hailed from the lowlands of Hubat in the Adal Sultanate.
 The ethnicity of Ahmad ibn Ibrahim is disputed, with historians regarding him as either an ethnic Somali a Harla/Harari, son of Garad of Sim or a Balaw.
 Ahmad spent a great deal of time in the city of Harar.
 According to sixteenth century Adal writer Arab Faqīh, due to the secular rule of Sultan Abu Bakr ibn Muhammad, Ahmad would leave Harar and return to Hubat.
 After the death of Imam Mahfuz, Garad Abun Adashe would become the most popular ruler of Adal, sparking conflict with the ruling Walashma dynasty for seven years.
 As a Malassay of Garad Abun, Ahmad joined Adashe in his power struggles against the Walashma.
 It was during this conflict that Ahmad demonstrated his courage, intelligence and military leadership.
 Garad Abun, who was astonished by the military valour of Ahmad, arranged for him to marry the late Mahfuz's youngest daughter, Bati del Wambara.
 The Adal sultan Abu Bakr ibn Muhammad is said to have established his capital at Harar and recruited a large number of Somalis into his army.
 Together with his Somali allies Abu Bakr defeated and killed Adashe near Zeila in 1525.
-The remnants of Adashe's forces retreated back to Hubat where their numbers soon rose to over 100.
+The remnants of Adashe's Harla forces retreated back to Hubat where their numbers soon rose to over 100.
 The Sultan attempted to pursue but Ahmad defeated the Sultan in the field; Abu Bakr was forced to take refuge in Ogaden with his Somali allies.
 Ahmad did not follow him.
 After raising another large body of Somali followers, Abu Bakr met Ahmad for the second time.
 It was an indecisive clash that only forced the Sultan to retreat back into the Ogaden and Ahmad remained in Hubat as an independent governor of the rebel province.